 You have a friend in us.
 We are not just here during the immediate time of the loss of a loved one; we are different.
-As we promised, we are here to walk with you on your grief journey and here to help you cope and eventually heal.
+As we promise, we are here to walk with you on your grief journey and here to help you cope and eventually heal.
 A “journey” is defined as traveling from one place to another, normally over a long period of time.
 So as you travel this journey to reach your destination of healing, know we are here and as hard as it may be, take time to grieve and remember there is no set time limit.
-Everyone grieves in their own, unpredictable way and on their own schedule and it will be finished when it’s finished.
-“He who has no time to mourn, has no time to mend.”

 May the God who loves you bless you and console you always.

 Michael and Laura Goodlander